8th Infantry Division (United States): Moving abroad

-Major General Graves, with his staff, 5000 men, and 100 officers, transferred to Siberia in August 1918 to occupy the city of Vladivostok in Russia as part of the intervention in the Russian Civil War, and Major General Eli A. Helmick succeeded Graves in command of the division.
-The overseas movement of the division to Europe began 30 October 1918.
+In August 1918, Major General Graves, along with his staff, 5,000 men, and 100 officers, was transferred to Siberia to occupy Vladivostok in Russia as part of the intervention in the Russian Civil War.
+Major General Eli A. Helmick succeeded Graves in command of the division.
+The overseas movement of the division to Europe commenced on October 30, 1918.

 The 8th Field Artillery Brigade, 8th Infantry Brigade, 16th Infantry Brigade headquarters, and the 319th Engineer Regiment were the only divisional units to go to France.
-The 13th and 62nd Infantry Regiments were at sea when recalled after the Armistice, and the 12th Infantry did not leave its pre-embarkation point at Camp Mills, New York, because it was quarantined for Spanish influenza.
+The 13th and 62nd Infantry Regiments were at sea when recalled after the Armistice.
+The 12th Infantry did not leave its pre-embarkation point at Camp Mills, New York, because it was quarantined for Spanish influenza.
 The troops who did reach France became the garrison of Brest and assisted in building huge camps for troops about to embark for return to the United States.
 The 8th Infantry Regiment became part of the American occupation forces in Germany until August 1919 and the remainder returned to the United States in January 1919, after which the division disbanded.